What we do?

 Where an interpreter is required to support communication, schools and other professionals within Bradford MDC can book interpreters through Enable2 and translation through Supreme

 The Education Access Team will fund the provision of an interpreter to attend the initial admission meetings for children who are new to the country and require an interpreter.
 Please contact us or speak to the allocated Education Access Officer for further

 Free School Meals (FSM)

-The Access team only support with FSM enquiries for Asylum Seekers.
+The Education Access Team only support with FSM enquiries for Asylum Seekers.
 If you have any other queries relating to FSM, please contact 01274 432772.